Samsung HAF-QIN/EXP Refrigerator Water Filter (DA97-17376B) Review 2026

 Value Analysis

-At $37.52 per filter with twice-yearly replacement, the annual cost is approximately $75 — the lowest annual OEM filter cost in our refrigerator filter category.
-The GE XWFE costs about $99 annually, and the everydrop Filter 1 runs $108.
-Samsung's pricing strategy makes the HAF-QIN an easy recommendation for Samsung fridge owners who want genuine OEM quality without overspending.
-The simplicity of "replace every 6 months for $38" is as straightforward as refrigerator filter ownership gets.
+With twice-yearly replacement, the HAF-QIN has the lowest annual OEM filter cost in our refrigerator filter category — roughly 25% less than the GE XWFE and nearly 30% less than the everydrop Filter 1 on an annual basis.
+Samsung's $25–$50 pricing strategy makes the HAF-QIN an easy recommendation for Samsung fridge owners who want genuine OEM quality without overspending.
+The simplicity of replacing every 6 months at this price point is as straightforward as refrigerator filter ownership gets.

 Frequently Asked Questions